vvzhukov/SQL_PG_Query_optimization/Execution_plans.md

 Index Cond: (t2.id = 125::oid)
 ```
 The tight restriction has made the optimizer choose the Nested Loop join method.
 Because suitable indices were present, the optimizer decided to apply the Inner Index Scan version.
-* Hash Join
-The Hash Join algorithm starts by preparing a hash table of the smaller table on the join key.
+* Hash Join algorithm starts by preparing a hash table of the smaller table on the join key.
 Each row is stored in the hash table at the location specified by a deterministic hash function.
 Next, the larger table is scanned, probing the hash table to find the rows which meet the join condition.
 ```sql
 EXPLAIN SELECT t2.name FROM t1 JOIN t2 ON (t1.id = t2.id) WHERE t2.id > 28;
                         QUERY PLAN